 The stipend is $2,500 plus an allowance for travel expenses up to $1,000.
 The fellowships support both postdoctoral and dissertation research.
 The project proposal should demonstrate that the Library Company and the Historical Society of Pennsylvania have primary sources central to the research topic.
 The fellowships are tenable for one month at any time from June to May.
 The Library Company’s Cassatt House residence offers simple room rentals at reasonable rates and shared office space.

-Applications for 2023–24 Barra fellowships are now open with a submission deadline of January 15, 2023.
+Applications for 2023–24 Barra fellowships are now open.
+The submission deadline has been extended to FEBRUARY 1, 2023.

 To apply, fill out the online application form and upload a single PDF file containing the following elements: